bh107/bohrium/doc/source/installation/linux.rst

 Visit https://bitbucket.org/bohrium/bohrium/downloads and download a specific tarball release or the whole repository.
 Then build and install Bohrium as described in the following subsections.

-.. note:: Currently, no stable version of Bohrium has been released thus only the whole repository is available for download.
+.. note:: Currently, no stable version of Bohrium has been released thus only the whole repository is available for download: https://bitbucket.org/bohrium/bohrium/get/master.tgz.

 Python / NumPy
 ~~~~~~~~~~~~~~